frackz/PrintLang/README.md

 # PrintLang
-a very bad lang made for printing, make variables comments and loop some prints
+a very bad "lang" made for printing, make variables comments and loop some prints

 Code:
 ```